josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🕸️_The_Root_Map/README.md

 When working with the Root Map, ask:

-- Through which route did this concern first become visible?
-- Which other routes are now connected?
+- What is the root?
+- What route developed from it?
+- Where did the connection emerge publicly?
 - What does the first route illuminate?
 - What does it conceal?
 - Is Palestine being treated as a specific political and historical case?
-- Are Palestinian voices central?
+- Are Palestinian voices and disagreements visible?
 - Which institutions exercise power?
 - What material relationships exist?
-- Are legal, moral, historical, and symbolic claims being distinguished?
+- Are legal, moral, historical, financial, technical, and symbolic claims being distinguished?
 - Has comparison preserved difference?
 - Are faith and memory creating responsibility or ownership?
 - Are professional and institutional rules being applied consistently?
 - Are marginalised identities being protected or instrumentalised?
 - Are supply chains being traced with adequate precision?
-- Has responsibility followed conduct, authority, knowledge, and contribution?
+- Has responsibility followed knowledge, authority, contribution, and capacity?
 - What action is available?
 - What would that action change?
 - Are civilian protection and political agency being held together?
 - Can coalition survive disagreement?
-- and does every route return to Palestinian life rather than replacing it?
+- and does the route remain accountable to Palestinian life rather than replacing it?

 ---